 The research takes a long view, tracing these processes in Britain from ancient to modern times.
 In addition, the project has adopted an ‘engaged research’ approach so that stakeholders participate at all stages of the process to co-create the research questions and outcomes.

 The project is inter-disciplinary (involving anthropologists, geochemists, sociologists and zooarchaeologists) and trans-institutional, with team members at the National Museums Scotland and the universities of Exeter, Roehampton and Reading.
-Transdisciplinary, engaged research of this kind can advance and enhance human, animal, and environment health (One Health) and this project very much seeks to make a positive contribution in this area.
+Transdisciplinary, engaged research of this kind can advance and enhance human, animal, and environment health (One Health) and this project very much seeks to make a positive contribution in this area, particularly by collaborating with our research partners and research network.